HomeContactBlogAbout usLinks

 Photo Chris Cannon

 On 9th November 2005 Marham said goodbye to the RAF's last Canberra T4 WJ874/VN799.
-The Aircraft having been acquired by Coventry based Air Atlantique was crewed by Flt Lt Mike Leckey (pilot) and Wing Commander Clive Mitchell OC 39 Sqn (navigator).
-The T4 was retired from RAF service in September being the last Canberra of it's type still flying with the RAF and hopefully will be seen gracing the skies along side Canberra B2/6 WK163 in the future.
+The aircraft (having been acquired by Coventry based Air Atlantique) was crewed by Flt Lt Mike Leckey (pilot) and Wing Commander Clive Mitchell OC 39 Sqn (navigator).
+The T4 was retired from RAF service in September being the last Canberra of its type still flying with the RAF and hopefully will be seen gracing the skies alongside Canberra B2/6 WK163 in the future.

-Finally the remaining three PR9's XH130, XH134 and XH135 left RAF Marham for the last time inbound for their new home at Kemble Airfield in Gloucestershire which left Marham with it's resident Tornado Squadrons, 2 Squadron, 9 Squadron, 13 Squadron and 31 Squadron.
+Finally the remaining three PR9s, XH130, XH134 and XH135 left RAF Marham for the last time inbound for their new home at Kemble Airfield in Gloucestershire which left Marham with its resident Tornado squadrons, 2 Squadron, 9 Squadron, 13 Squadron and 31 Squadron.

-Canberra PR9 line-up at Kemble
+Canberra PR9 line up at Kemble

-Canberra PR9 line-up at Kemble
+Canberra PR9 line up at Kemble

 Photo Stephen Reglar